-- Avoid duplicate content: Duplicate content is one of the biggest content marketing mistakes that beginners tend to make.
+- Avoid duplicate content: Duplicate content is one of the biggest marketing mistakes beginners tend to make.
 If you want your content to be ranked on Google, then duplicate content is a big no.

 - Misusing keywords: SEO and keywords will help your page get noticed.
 Two common mistakes are stuffing your content with them and using irrelevant keywords.

 - Unsure about who your audience is: This is another common mistake that beginners make.
-They do not know their audience or they only write for a particular type of audience.
+They do not know their audience, or they only write for a particular type of audience.
 It is vital to know your audience and readers so that you get the maximum reach.
 If your content isn’t for everyone, you’ll be quickly losing readers.
 Hence, make sure to do proper audience research before you begin.

 - Your website isn’t easy to navigate: Navigation is a critical part of website designing and SEO.
+One common mistake

 - Not checking Google Analytics: Analytics play a vital role in content marketing.
 It shows you which kind of content works and converts audiences into leads.
 Hence, measure your analytics by using Google Analytics which can help you see where you rank.